 Taryn Hillin is the VP of Strategy at ENTITY.
 Prior to joining the team she was a producer at TMZ, an associate editor at The Huffington Post, and a features reporter for Fusion.
 She graduated from Yale with a degree in Political Science and Comparative Government.
 On a more personal note she loves West Coast IPAs and videos of baby goats.

-RECRUITMENT AND STUDENT LIFECYCLE SPECIALIST
+STUDENT EXPERIENCE SPECIALIST

 Maria graduated from Clark University with a B.A. in Psychology and a minor in English Literature and then went to Emerson College to earn her M.A. in Journalism.
 When she isn’t at work, Maria likes to create fun makeup looks, take care of her ever-growing collection of plants, or have game nights with her friends.

-RECRUITMENT AND STUDENT LIFECYCLE SPECIALIST
+STUDENT EXPERIENCE SPECIALIST